MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-manage-presence-status.md

   - When your capacity is fully utilized, the presence is set to **Do not disturb**.
   - When your capacity is partially utilized, the presence is set to **Busy**.
-  - When your capacity is not utilized, the presence is set to **Available**.
+  - When your capacity isn't utilized, the presence is set to **Available**.
   - If you already have 10 sessions open, which is the maximum multisession limit, and a new work item comes in, your status automatically changes to **Do not disturb**.
   - When you miss a notification and the missed notifications setting is enabled, the presence is set to **Inactive**.
   - When you reject a work notification and the agent reject notification setting is enabled, the presence is set to **Do not disturb**.